VTickner/coding-resources/README.md

   - Smooth scrolling for menu navigation links.
   - Set current year in copyright statement.
 - Changed from using `font-size: 62.5%` technique to using CSS variables to hold size measurements that want to use with `rem` units.

-Still TODO:

-- Make page mobile responsive - add media queries to CSS.
+- Made page mobile responsive:
+  - Added media queries to CSS.
+  - Removed sticky navigation for smaller screens (when using 1 column grid)

 ### Built with